mitsuhiko/jinja2/docs/api.rst

 Inside the templates the behaviour can be temporarily changed by using the `autoescape` block (see :ref:`autoescape-overrides`).

-Note the `select_autoescape` function with default parameters will return a function that will escape LaTeX given there is template ending with '.tex' or '.latex'.
-It will use the :func:`~jinja.utils.do_latex_escape` function to perform the escape.
+Note that :func:`~jinja2.select_autoescape` offers also a parameter `special_extensions` that allows you to define a custom escape function, i.e. if you handling LaTeX files.

 To write your own custom escape function simply return it for the wanted template extension.
 For instance if you are fan of peace in